leovandriel/bootgpt/README.md

 ## Caching

-To iterate fast, we cache all API calls early in the bootstrap process, using a very basic cache that writes to the `cache` folder with the md5sum of the messages as filename, and .py extension.
+To iterate fast, we cache all API calls early in the bootstrap process, using a basic cache that writes to the `cache` folder with the md5sum of the messages as filename, and .py extension.

-The exception are the early boot prompts, up to the `main` prompt.
+The exceptions are the early boot prompts, up to the `main` prompt.
 After the first boot run, you can use main.py for all subsequent boots, unless you modify any of the prompts that run before main:

     python -m main

 The cache does not invalidate.
-In order to purge the cache, run:
+To purge the cache, run:

     rm -rf cache

-## Prompting

-Use `//` to add comments to prompts that are read by `run_prompt`

 ## Troubleshooting

-There is a good chance that it throws an error or otherwise doesn't work as expected.
+There is a good chance that your boot run throws an error or otherwise doesn't work as expected.
 For the same input, the GPT model does not always write the same code.
-On top of that, this tool still have many imperfections.
+More over, OpenAI updates their models regularly, resulting in different completions.

 If the `boot` run fails, you probably get a stack trace with very little information in it.
 This is because we use the `exec` function to run code and